swoole/swoole-docs/modules/swoole-async-mysql-client/introduction.md

 # Swoole Async MySQL client

 The swoole contains the swoole async MySQL client.
-It has realized the protocal of MySQL and is a replacement of the other sync MySQL clients: libmysqlclient, mysqlnd, mysqli.
+It has realized the protocol of MySQL and is a replacement of the other sync MySQL clients: libmysqlclient, mysqlnd, mysqli.

 ## Example: